Dandruff: Root Causes and Support Strategies

 I recommend that you always begin your meals with protein first.
 Since it is culturally common to have a salad before their protein dish, this may be odd at first.
 But starting with greens and fiber before protein is not great for your HCL production.
 It is a much better idea to eat your protein before or with the salad or vegetables instead of after.

-For optimal stomach acid levels, I recommend that you eat your largest meals when you are the most relaxed.
-This may be at lunch or may be at dinner depending on your schedule.
+For optimal stomach acid levels, I recommend you eat your largest meals when you are the most relaxed.
+This may be at lunch or maybe at dinner depending on your schedule.
 Your body needs to activate the parasympathetic nervous system to produce enough stomach acids.
 If you are busy and on the go, you will be in fight or flight sympathetic mode.
 If you struggle with low stomach acid, this fight or flight state will not allow your body to produce anywhere near enough.
 Relaxing before the meal is important to improve stomach acid production.

 stomach acid, 10 Ways to Improve Stomach Acid Levels